ApolloTechnologyLTD/computer-health-check/README.md

 > [!IMPORTANT]
 > **ADMINISTRATOR PRIVILEGES REQUIRED**
 >
 > This script modifies system files/registries.
-You must launch your terminal with **"Run as Administrator"** rights.
+You must launch your PowerShell with **"Run as Administrator"** rights.
-> If you run this in a standard user shell, the script will fail or behave unexpectedly.
+> If you run this in a standard PowerShell, the script will fail or behave unexpectedly.

 Completely manual Script
 ```powershell